Diary of A Hippie Chick

-As kids, my brother and I rode through the mountains in a unicorn-decorated van, tagging along while our parents visited artists from their gallery and practiced mindfulness at Unitarian retreats.
+As kids, my brother and I rode through the mountains in a unicorn-decorated van during summer-long roadcations.
+We tagged along while our parents visited artists from their gallery and practiced mindfulness at Unitarian retreats.
 I didn’t know it then, but those adventures were quietly shaping how I see the world.

 Paddle, Hike, Cache, Repeat.